kevinschaul/kevinschaul.github.io/content/link/_index.md

 ---
-title: Blogmarks
+title: Worth your time
 ---

-Like bookmarks, but blogged.
+Links from around the web that I thought were worth the click.
 Also available as [RSS](index.xml).